Creating a Web Application with Spring Boot with JSP

 • Embedded Servlet Container – Tomcat

 Any typical web application would use all these dependencies.
-Spring Boot Starter Web comes pre packaged with these.
-As a developer, I would not need to worry about either these dependencies or their compatible versions.
+Spring Boot Starter Web comes pre-packaged with them.
+As a developer, you don’t need to worry about these dependencies or their compatible versions.

 Auto Configuration

-Spring Boot Starter Web auto configures the basic things that are needed.
-To understand the features Spring Boot Starter Web brings in, lets run StudentServicesApplication.java as a Java Application and review the log.
+Spring Boot Starter Web also auto-configures the basic components required for a web application.
+To see the features it provides, run StudentServicesApplication.java as a Java application and review the log.

 Mapping servlet: 'dispatcherServlet' to [/]